 (Last revised October 2022)

 I grew up in the Methodist tradition, spent my high school years torn between fundamentalism and charismatic religious experience (while studying at a Mennonite high school; talk about a mixed up kid!).
 I joined a Mennonite Church after high school, around the time that I got married.
 I have remained Mennonite since then, but with varying degrees of intellectual and spiritual struggle.
 If you don’t know much about what a “Mennonite” is, here are a couple of helpful links:

 - What’s a Mennonite? (written by me for a church webpage)

 - Confession of Faith in a Mennonite Perspective

-Central to my struggle has been a drift back and forth between what would be generally perceived as more “conservative” and more “liberal” (“progressive,” to most adherents) orientations in matters both religious and socio-political.
+Central to my struggles has been a constant vacillation back and forth between what would be generally perceived as more “conservative” and more “liberal” (“progressive,” to most adherents) inclinations in matters both religious and socio-political.
 A profound crisis point came early in graduate school, when I had jettisoned most substantive belief in Christian doctrine, the historical accuracy of the Bible, etc. As I studied philosophy, I became increasingly aware that my reasons for rejecting traditional Christian beliefs were untenable.
 In the midst of this, I found that I actually believed again in some deep sense.
 This was probably a more important turning point for me than when I “got saved” (prayed the standard “sinner’s prayer”) as a freshman in high school.
 But I now tend to suspect that the word “belief” is problematic in general, and especially so in its application to these parts of my experience.

 As I was growing up, my mother always said that the two things you shouldn’t talk about with other people are religion and politics.
 My interests always tend to hover in the general vicinity of religion, but I have long hated talking about politics, and I spent a long time believing that I was at least following half of her advice.
 Then I got a job at Hillsdale College, the reputation of which has a LOT to do with politics.
 Sorry, Mom.
 (Winky Face, LOL, etc.)